Simon4Yan/VisDA2020/README.md

 The evaluation metrics used to rank the performance of each team will be mean Average Precision (mAP) and Cumulated Matching Characteristics (CMC) curve. **The metrics evaluate the top-100 matches**.

 ### Submission Format
 Each line of the submitted file contains a list of the top 100 matches from the gallery set for each query, in ascending order of their distance to the query.
 The delimiter is space.
-Each match should be represented as the **index** of the gallery image (0000 and 3599 for the validation).
+Each match should be represented as the **index** of the gallery image (from 00000 to 24005 for the test set).

 More specifically, the first line of submission file is corresponding to the top 100 matches (represented as indices) of the first query (index=0000); the second line is corresponding to the second query (idex=0001).

-- The index of each image in the validation set can be found in [submit-val](https://github.com/Simon4Yan/VisDA2020/tree/master/submit_val).
+- The index of each image in the validation set can be found in [submit-test](https://github.com/Simon4Yan/VisDA2020/tree/master/submit_test).
-- Please see a sample submission file [submission-example]( https://github.com/Simon4Yan/VisDA2020/tree/master/submit_val).
+- Please see a sample submission file [submission-example]( https://github.com/Simon4Yan/VisDA2020/tree/master/submit_test).

 ### Submitting to the Evaluation Server
 [Domain Adaptive Pedestrian Re-identification](https://competitions.codalab.org/competitions/24664)